MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 In this tutorial, you'll build a web application in Power Pages that will allow users the ability to create, read, and update Dataverse records.
 You can use the site as a foundation to build your own Dataverse powered websites.

+Watch this video (no audio) to see records created and updated on a page:

 >[!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW16enI]

 In this tutorial, you learn how to: